A confounding bridge approach for double negative control inference on causal effects: Definition and examples of negative control outcomes

 Throughout, we let $X,Y,$ and $V$ denote the primary exposure, outcome, and a vector of observed covariates, respectively.
 Vectors are assumed to be column vectors, unless explicitly transposed.
 Following the convention in causal inference, we use $Y(x)$ to denote the potential outcome under an intervention which sets $X$ to $x$, and maintain consistency assumption that the observed outcome is a realization of the potential outcome under the exposure actually received: $Y=Y(x)$ when $X=x$.
 We focus on the average causal effect (ACE) of $X$ on $Y$, which is a contrast of the potential outcome mean between two exposure levels, for instance, ${\rm ACE}_{XY}=E\{Y(1)-Y(0)\}$ for a binary exposure.

-The ignorability assumption that states $Y(x)\ind X\mid V$ is conventionally made in causal inference, but it does not hold when unmeasured confounding is present.
-In this case, latent ignorability that states $Y(x)\ind X\mid (U,V)$ is more reasonable, allowing for an unobserved confounder $U$ that captures the source of non-ignorability of the exposure mechanism.
+The ignorability assumption stating that $Y(x)\ind X\mid V$ is conventionally made in causal inference, but it does not hold when unmeasured confounding is present.
+In this case, latent ignorability that states $Y(x)\ind X\mid (U,V)$ is more reasonable, allowing for an unobserved confounder $U$.
 For notational convenience, we present results conditionally on observed covariates and suppress $V$ unless otherwise stated. \begin{assumption}[Latent ignorability] $Y(x)\ind X\mid U$ for all $x$. \end{assumption} Given latent ignorability, we have that for all $x$,

-The crucial difficulty of implementing \eqref{eq:pd} is that $U$ is not observed and both the conditional mean $E(Y\mid U,X=x)$ and the density function $\pr(U)$ are non-identified.
+The crucial difficulty of implementing \eqref{eq:pd} is that $U$ is not observed and both the conditional mean $E(Y\mid U,X=x)$ and the density function $\pr(U)$ are not identified.

-We introduce negative control variables to mitigate the problem of unmeasured confounding .
+We introduce negative control variables to mitigate the problem of unmeasured confounding.
 Suppose an auxiliary outcome $W$ is available and satisfies the following assumption. \begin{assumption}[Negative control outcome] $W\ind X \mid U$ and $W\nind U$. \end{assumption} The assumption realizes the notion of a negative control outcome that it is associated with the confounder but not causally affected by the primary exposure.
-Moreover, the confounder of $X$--$W$ association is identical to that of $X$--$Y$ association, which corresponds to the U-comparable assumption of \cite{lipsitch2010negative}.
-Assumption \ref{assump:nco} does not impose restrictions on the $W$--$Y$ association.
+Moreover, the sets of unmeasured confounders for $(X,W)$ and $(X,Y)$ are the same, which corresponds to the U-comparable assumption of \cite{lipsitch2010negative}.
+Assumption \ref{assump:nco} does not impose restrictions on the association of $W$--$Y$.
 A special case is the nondifferential assumption of \cite{lipsitch2010negative} and \cite{tchetgen2014control}, which further requires $W\ind Y\mid U$ and does not allow for extra confounders of $W$--$Y$ association.
 Justification of Assumption \ref{assump:nco} and choice of negative controls require subject matter knowledge.
-Below are two examples.